jxxcarlson/elm-tar/README.md

 Well, we really do need some tests, as @ruf (Runar Furenes) pointed out to me.
 [Thanks Runar!]

-Runar did some fuzz testing which revealed that creating an archive and then extracting the data does not always give back the data you started with .. there are sometimes trailing nulls.
+Runar did some fuzz testing which revealed that creating an archive and then extracting the data does not always give back the data you started with ... there are sometimes trailing nulls.
+I see them using `extractArchive` following
+`createArchive`, which should be an implementation of the identity function.
+So far I have not observed this error when creating an archive, downloading it, and then extracting it using `tar -xvf`.

 I hope to get to the bottom of this very soon.
 Meanwhile, as an aid to finding this bug and for just testing in general, I've added a `Test` module.
 It doesn't have actual tests, but rather some test data, a test tar archive, etc., and some functions for working with these.
 See the comments therein.

 ## Demo app